 2- Design with the lights on

-Too often UI design veers wildly into the subjective lane and suddenly you’re in danger of The Frankenstein Effect (see in Defining the Problems).
+Too often UI design veers wildly into the subjective lane and you end up with eye candy.

 3- Know thy user

-The essence UX Design is predicated on having a deep understanding of the user.
-Usability testing, customer journey maps and persona development are the qualitative research techniques to know thy user.
+The essence of UX Design is based on having a deep understanding of the user.
+Usability testing, customer journey maps and persona development are the tools in the box to know thy user.

 1 – Define the problem